jiangcuo/Pxvirt-docs/en/ui.md

 ![alt text](/img/ui7.png#pic_center)

 If this function is not enabled, the virtual machine will remain black after starting up until the graphics card driver is loaded.
 Therefore, we recommend using this option.

+# NetCard Sriov

+We provide a sriov-net-tools, which can  enable the network card sriov easily.
+We have enhanced the network card SRIOV in the UI.

+When you select a SRIOV network card device on `PCI selector`, you can configure the mac and vlan of sriov in `Advanced`.
+Fixed mac can prevent mac address changes, which is very effective in dhcp environment.
+Setting vlan can make networking more convenient.